michalpokusa/django-admin-action-forms/README.md

 ### Simple confirm form

 Sometimes you do not need any additional parameters, but you want to display a confirmation form before executing the action, just to make sure the user is aware of what they are doing.
-By default, Djanog displays such form for the built-in `delete_selected` action.
+By default, Django displays such form for the built-in `delete_selected` action.

 Let's create a simple action that will reset the password for selected users, but before that, we want to display a confirmation form.